fengxiaohua102/openPAM/README.md

  3. Restormer: https://github.com/swz30/Restormer

 ## Citation
-If you find our code and method useful, and wish to know more details of openPAM, please refer to our manuscript and consider citing it.
+If you find our code and method useful, and wish to know more details of openPAM, please refer to our manuscript and consider citing it.We will update it as soon as we can.
+Stay tuned!
 ```
 @article{openPAM,
   title={High resolution volumetric imaging with opticall encoded photoacoustic microscopy},